lorenzo-rovigatti/comp_bio_notes/folding.md

 * if $i < k < j$ then $i < l < j$;
 * if $k < i < l$ then $k < j < l$.

-In the graph representation, pseudoknots are present if some edges intersect.
-Figure [](#fig:RNA_graph) shows the secondary structure (with and without knots) of a short RNA strand, represented as a graph.
+In the graph representation, pseudoknots are present if some edges intersect. [](#fig:RNA_graph) shows the secondary structure (with and without knots) of a short RNA strand, represented as a graph.

 Now we want to predict the secondary structure of the RNA, given its sequence.
 Since here we are dealing with one-dimensional sequences, I hope it will not be surprising to know that dynamic programming can be leveraged to find a solution to this problem, provided that

 1. we use a scoring scheme whereby the free-energy contribution that each base pair (or, more generally, "local" secondary structure motif) has on the overall stability of the molecule is additive;
 2. we assume that pseudoknots cannot form, so that the RNA can be split into two smaller ones which are independent.

 Indeed, under these conditions the solution to the full problem can be built by solving subproblems, which can be done efficiently by applying dynamic programming.
-The next two sections will describe two algorithms that can be used to obtain the optimal structure, *i.e. the one with the minimum free-energy (MFE).
+The next two sections will describe two algorithms that can be used to obtain the optimal structure, *i.e.* the one with the minimum free-energy (MFE).

 ## Nussinov's algorithm